- Called to the Barreau du Québec (2004)

 French version is available here.

-Éric Orlup joined BCF's civil and commercial litigation team in 2004.
+Éric Orlup is the partner in charge of the litigation sector of the Quebec city's office and joined BCF's civil and commercial litigation team in 2004.
 He represents a diverse client base from all industry sectors before Quebec civil and administrative courts and regularly appears before the Court of Quebec, the Superior Court and the Quebec Court of Appeal.

 Mr. Orlup specializes in the areas of construction law, insurance law, intellectual property, injunction and injury to reputation.
 He is also regularly involved in conflicts related to labour law and shareholders' disputes.
 Over the years, he has developed special expertise in complex technical litigations involving numerous experts.
 Clients regularly seek his legal advice to obtain legal opinions and to avoid potential litigation.